dbrattli/Fable.Reaction/docs/asyncrx/install.rst

 Install
 =======

-Reaction Asyncrx is available as a `NuGet
+Reaction.AsyncRx is available as a `NuGet
 <https://www.nuget.org/packages/Reaction.AsyncRx/>`_ package for ``NETStandard
 2.0``.